 Managing Agents’ Requests

-Agent Requests is utilized to manage all agent requests to make changes to their schedules in one location.
-We have created a method that will allow any request from an agent to be filtered and managed within WFM itself to eliminate the need for tracking these requests in outside systems.
+Agent Requests is utilized to manage all agent solicitations for changes to their schedules in one location.
+It allows any request from an agent to be filtered and managed within WFM itself, eliminating the need to track requests using outside systems.

-Go to the "Team Schedule" page, from here there are two places to access the request.
+To access this feature, go to the "Team Schedule" page.
+From here there are two places to enter the request.

 Requests can be filtered by: